Treehouse of Horror XIV: Reaper Madness

-The Grim Reaper enters the Simpson house attempting to take Bart but the family goes on a Benny Hill-style chase to elude him.
-Death eventually manages to pin Bart's shirt to the wall with its scythe.
-As Death is about to sentence Bart to an eternity of pain, Homer kills him by cracking his skull open with a bowling ball in revenge for killing Snowball I and President John F. Kennedy.
+The Grim Reaper enters the Simpson house attempting to take Bart, but the family goes on a Benny Hill-style chase to elude him.
+Death eventually manages to pin Bart's shirt to the wall with his scythe.
+As Death is about to sentence Bart to an eternity of pain, Homer kills him by cracking his skull open with a bowling ball in revenge for the deaths of Snowball I and President John F. Kennedy.
 The Simpsons find that no one can die since Death is dead.
 The scene cuts to two examples of a world where no one can die: Frankie the Squealer (last seen in "Insane Clown Poppy") surviving an execution by the Springfield Mafia, much to their frustration, and Moe attempting to hang himself from the ceiling of his tavern.
 On trash day, Marge tells Homer to take Death's corpse to the curb.
 Homer does, but puts on Death's robe, inadvertently turning himself into the new Grim Reaper.
 At first, he refuses to reap souls, but when the cloak begins to crush his groin, he complies.

-He kills many people who are on God's list (and some who are not) until he is asked to kill Marge.
+He kills many people who are on God's list (and some who are not), until he is asked to kill Marge.
 Homer does not want to kill his wife (or himself, an alternative he is given but quickly rejects), and pleads with God that he wants to get out of the job after leading Him to believe that he killed Marge.
 God agrees, but he finds that Homer tricked him by substituting Patty's body (which God initially mistakes for Selma's) for Marge's.
-The annoyed deity tries to punish Homer but gives up after a chase, proclaiming that he is "too old and too rich".
+The annoyed deity tries to punish Homer, but gives up after a chase, proclaiming that he is "too old and too rich".
 Marge thanks Homer by giving him extra pork chops.
 Homer then jokes that he will make sure to not kill Marge every week from now on.